Digital on-screen graphics by country: Taiwan

 Many cable TV & some terrestrial channels in Taiwan introduced DOGs in the 1990s, with Chinese Television System & China Television introduced DOGs for some programs since 1994.
 Sanlih E-Television was the first cable and overall TV station to introduce DOGs in 1995.
 Later, Formosa Television became the first Taiwanese TV channel to introduced DOGs permanently when it start broadcasting in 1997.
-Taiwan Television did not introduce DOGs until 1999 when all of 3 stations (TTV, CTV & CTS) began to use DOGs on all of their programs.
-Most of DOGs in Taiwanese TV channels are in color or opaque and placed permanently without any removing during commercial breaks, except Sanlih-E Television that have logos removed during ad breaks.
+Taiwan Television did not introduce DOGs until 1999 when all of 3 stations (TTV, CTV & CTS) began to use DOGs on all of their programmes.
+Most of DOGs in Taiwanese TV channels are in colour or opaque and placed permanently without any removing during commercial breaks, except Sanlih-E Television that have logos removed during ad breaks.

 Prior to introduction of DOGs, Taiwanese TV stations displayed 24-hour digital clocks at the top corner of screen beginning in the early 1980s.
 Japan had a similar practice, but used 12-hour digital clock without seconds.

 Thailand

 Thailand introduced DOGs in 1991.
-Thai TV logos are in full-color (with the exception of ITV/Thai PBS that used transparent logos from 2003 to 2014), and DOGs are absent during commercial breaks, trade test transmissions, transitions between programs and when a Thai Royal Family member is shown during a broadcast.
+Thai TV logos are in full-color (with the exception of ITV/Thai PBS that used transparent logos from 2003 to 2014), and DOGs are not seen during commercial breaks, trade test transmissions, transitions between programs and when a Thai Royal Family member is shown during a broadcast.
 All Thai-based television stations show the logos in the top-right of the screen since 2003 (the logos sometimes used to be shown in its bottom-right corner).

 During 2006 & 2014 coups, all Thai DOGs were removed from TV channels during the live speech of the military junta leaders.

 During the mourning period after the death of Bhumibol Adulyadej, all television stations aired black-and-white, monochrome DOGs and showed the logo on the bottom-right of the screen for a period of a hundred days until 21 January 2017.
-After the period ended, all television stations reverted DOGs back to the regular color scheme but remained on showing the logo on the bottom-right of the screen (except during foreign sports programming and some foreign series and domestic sports programming on some channels, when television stations still show the logos on the top-right corner of the screen).
+After the period ended, all television stations reverted DOGs back to the regular colour scheme but remained on showing the logo on the bottom-right of the screen (except during foreign sports programming and some foreign series and domestic sports programming on some channels, when television stations still show the logos on the top-right corner of the screen).